-GMHS Brand Identity
+GMHS Brand Standards

-Color is one of the most visible components of any brand identity.
+Color is one of the most visible components of any school identity.
 It should be used with consistency to ensure that the integrity of the identity is maintained.
 It is important when producing the broad range of materials used by GMHS and its stakeholders, that all attempts are made to match the colors specified below.
 When choosing additional colors for background graphics and typography, always ensure they complement our core identity colors

 The right logo in the right place